stefancal/API-2024-POLIMI/README.md

-# Pastry Shop Order Management Simulator

-**Final project for Algorithms and Data Structures 2023-2024**
+# Final project for Algorithms and Data Structures 2023-2024

-This project simulates the operation of an industrial pastry shop, specifically focusing on order management, inventory handling, and logistics in a discrete-time simulation environment.
+This project simulates the operation of an industrial pastry shop, specifically focusing on order management, inventory handling and logistics in a discrete-time simulation environment.
 The simulation is entirely command-driven and processes events such as recipe management, ingredient restocking, order processing, and courier pickups.

 <p align="center">
   <img src="final_grade.png" alt="Final Grade Screenshot" width="400"/>